GraceOyiza/Capstone-project/README.md

 [Original version](https://www.behance.net/gallery/25563385/PatashuleKE)

+## Implementation
-The project is built using Html and CSS,  Bootstrap CSS framework, flex and grid positioning.
+- The project is built using Html and CSS,  Bootstrap CSS framework, flex and grid positioning.
+-Users can see the list of events center grouped into different categories such as Arts, Business, Recreation...
+-Users can search for events center by venue and location -On the details page, Users can see the direction to the venue...
+-The company logo is animated and the background-image-container.
+-The Footer section has a navigation area for easy access.

 ## Built With